 Cumulative volume of CO2 captured since 1970

-120M tonnes of CO2 - more than any other companyExxonMobil has cumulatively captured more CO2 than any other company – 120 million tonnes – accounting for approximately 40 percent of all the anthropogenic CO2 that has ever been captured.
+120M metric tons of CO2 - more than any other companyExxonMobil has cumulatively captured more CO2 than any other company – 120 million metric tons – accounting for approximately 40 percent of all the anthropogenic CO2 that has ever been captured.

 CCS Spotlight: The Porthos CO2 storage pipeline

 In the Netherlands, ExxonMobil is working with a coalition of government and industry partners to advance the Port of Rotterdam CO2 Transportation Hub and Offshore Storage (Porthos) project.
 The infrastructure will enable industrial sites in the port, like ExxonMobil’s petrochemical complex, to capture and supply CO2 to a shared pipeline, so it can be stored deep beneath the North Sea seabed 20km off the Dutch coast.